itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 Socket created successfully
 Listening for incoming messages...
 ```
-Now everything is setup, tested and (hopefully) working™.
+Now everything is setup, tested and working™.

 # Troubleshooting